Becoming a Medical Assistant

 The most widely recognized national certification for medical assistants is the Certified Medical Assistant (CMA) through the American Association of Medical Assistants (AAMA).

-To become a Certified Medical Assistant, individuals must be able to meet a number of requirements:
+To become a Certified Medical Assistant, individuals must be able to meet several requirements:

 What Is the Difference Between Registration and Certification for Medical Assistants?